IoTcat/wIoT-old/README.md

 ## Demo
 A simple demo can be accessed from http://home.yimian.xyz</br>
 In this demo page, instant data collected from WIFIduinos are displayed while they are inserted into database.</br>
 There are also several interact buttons.
-However, I strongly recommend that<font color="#A52A2A"> `do not click` </font>it, since this cloud disturb people using this system. <br/>
+However, I strongly recommend that `do not click` it, since this cloud disturb people using this system. <br/>
 In the near future, I will prepare a suitable demo so that you can enjoy it as you wish.